The Randy Proven Zero Carbon Award eligibility has now been extended to all residents of Canada.

 - This Bursary may be awarded to the same applicant more than once but not in consecutive years

-Enrolment in any online course including the Pathway to Certification online series and any of the Master Classes and self-paced courses being offered online (with the exception of the introductory course) through Passive House Canada are applicable.
+Enrollment in any online course including the Pathway to Certification online series and any of the Master Classes and self-paced courses being offered online (with the exception of the introductory course) through Passive House Canada are applicable.
 May use excess award funding for supplemental courses.

-Two winners are chosen by an esteemed panel of Passive House industry professionals.
+One recipient will chosen by an esteemed panel of Passive House industry professionals.